 Security Analyst Advises Police To Prepare For More Protests As Elections Draw Near

-Security Analyst Adib Saani has warned the Ghana Police Service to prepare for more protests as the 2024 general elections draw near.
+Security analyst Adib Saani has warned the Ghana Police Service to prepare for more protests as the 2024 general elections draw near.

-His comment was in reaction to the recent ReOccupyJulorbiHouse demonstration organised by Democracy Hub to call on the government to act swiftly against the illegal mining menace.
+He was reacting to the recent OccupyJulorbiHouse demonstration organised by Democracy Hub, which called on the government to act swiftly against the illegal mining menace (galamsey).

 Source: UGC